DSupps/surfs_up_new/README.md

 # surfs_up_new

 ## Challenge Overview:
-*I have just visted Hawaii and you determine that I want to live on Oahu forever (who doesn't).
-My plan is move there and open a shop that sells surfboards and shakes to the locals, tourists, and myself.
+*After a trip to Hawaii, I have determined that I want to live on the island of Oahu forever (who doesn't).
+My plan is to move to Oahu and open a shop that sells surfboards and shakes.
 I have some savings that can be used, but I will need some serious investor backing to make the shop a reality.
-I just had a great meeting with a potentional investor who is a surfer and loves the idea.
-However, before he is ready to invest in my shop, he has some concerns about the weather he would like cleared up.
-He is giving me some data and wants me to perform an analysis for temperatures in Hawaii.
-Specifically, he would like analysis for the months of June and December.*
+I just had a great meeting with a potentional investor who is a surfer and loves the idea of the shop.
+However, before he is ready to invest in my shop, he has some concerns about the weather there.
+He wants me to perform an analysis on some Hawaiian temperature data.
+Specifically, he would like an analysis for the weather in the months of June and December.*

 ### Resources